 Because it’s the best method to use!

-Here’s why you shouldn’t use the direct send or dedicated relay methods:
+Here’s why you shouldn’t use the direct send method or dedicated relay method:

-- Direct Send only allows communication within your organization.
-So you can’t use it to communicate with people outside your business.
+- Direct send only supports communication within your organization.
+As a result, you can’t use it to communicate with people outside your business.

-- If your company uses a line-of-business (LOB) tool, you need to have a static IP address to authenticate the Outlook app with the relay server method.
+- If your company uses a line-of-business (LOB) tool, you need a static IP address to authenticate the Outlook mail app with the relay server method.